top of page

 Rebellion in the ranks means we actually walked this section from Yair Bridge back to Melrose just so we can explore after the walk, so West to East it is.
 Anyway, we both need an easy day.

 The start is a steady, but not too steep, climb to Calfshaw on the Southern Upland Way.
 If you happen to be walking West to East watch the route here as the obvious path drifts to the Northwest, but you need to head Northeast along the flank of Hog Hill, aiming between two woods.
 The rolling hill walk to Galashiels is excellent.
-At Galashiels we diverted to the B road looking for sustenance, but we couldn't be bothered moving far enough into the town for the shops so rejoined the SUW and continued to the Tweed, which is crossed beside the railway bridge.There is a footpath alongised the railway, but for reasons that are not clear it leaves the footpath and follows the B6360.
+At Galashiels we diverted to the B road looking for sustenance, but we couldn't be bothered moving far enough into the town for the shops so rejoined the SUW and continued to the Tweed, which is crossed beside the railway bridge.There is a footpath alongside the railway, but for reasons that are not clear it leaves the footpath and follows the B6360.
 If I was doing it again I'd just stick beside the railway.

 The SUW drops down to the Tweed again, skirting around Waverley Castle .
 The Way continues past Chain Bridge Farm to enter Melrose by the Abbey, but we diverted to the carpark where our taxi was waiting.